 SSL offloading or acceleration is often seen as a huge benefit for applications.
 People usually forget that it may have impacts on the application itself.
-Some times ago, I wrote a blog article which lists these impacts and propose some solutions, using HAProxy.
+Some time ago, I wrote a blog article which lists these impacts and proposes some solutions using HAProxy.

-Actually, there is a cookie attribute called Secure which can be emit by a server.
+Actually, there is a cookie attribute called Secure which can be emitted by a server.
 When this attribute is set, the client SHOULD not send the cookie over a clear HTTP connection.

 |--------| |---------| |--------| | client | ==HTTPS==> | HAProxy | --HTTP--> | Server | |--------| |---------| |--------|

-The client uses HTTPs to get connected on HAProxy, HAProxy gets connected to the application server through HTTP.
+The client uses HTTPs to get connected to HAProxy, and HAProxy gets connected to the application server through HTTP.

 That’s the question.